-Best Natural: Better Life Natural Toilet Bowl Cleaner with Tea Tree and Peppermint
+Best Natural: Better Life Toilet Bowl Cleaner

 If you’re looking to avoid petroleum-based ingredients, this toilet bowl cleaner from Better Life is a good option.
 It’s still effective at removing stains and grime, and also will deodorize your bowl.
 But instead of using chemicals like bleach, Better Life relies on plant-derived ingredients, such as tea tree oil and lactic acid.

 Like most toilet bowl cleaners with gel formulations, Better Life is thick so it’ll stick to the sides and cleans as it slowly slides down.
 This product is formulated to be gentler on the environment than traditional cleaners and appropriate for use if you have a septic system at home.